Babyzen Yoyo+ Stroller review

 No, unfortunately you can’t fold the Yoyo with the board attached.
 However, as the board is so easy to click on and off, you can still store the buggy very quickly when you need to, and pop the board in a bag.

-How much does it weigh and how much heavier does it make the Yoyo stroller?
+How much does the buggyboard weigh and how much heavier does it make the Yoyo stroller?

 The whole board, including the small saddle, weighs a light 1.7kg, so it’s easy to be on the move with buggy and board.
 Its dimensions are 28.6 x 19 x 41cm, making it easy to take along in a large shoulder bag.